All Episodes

 That's for the first time.

-All right, that was the president in Davos, as the world and world leaders and business uh leaders convened this week while the Schumer Shiftsham show uh was going on solemnly and prayerfully in the U.S. Senate, regurgitating over and over and over and over again, the same dull, boring lies and talking points.
+All right, that was the president in Davos as the world and world leaders and business leaders convened this week while the Schumer shift sham show was going on solemnly and prayerfully in the U.S. Senate, regurgitating over and over and over and over.

 You know, they had their shot.

-I've given these statistics all the time.
+I'm giving these statistics all the time.

-13 million more Americans on food stamps, eight million more Americans in poverty, the lowest labor participation rate since the 70s, worst economy, worst recovery since the 40s, lowest home ownership rate in 51 years.
+13 million more Americans on food stamps, 8 million more Americans in poverty, the lowest labor participation rate since the 70s, worst economy, worst recovery since the 40s, lowest home ownership rate in 51 years.

-And yep, took on more debt Obama and Biden than every other president, all 43 presidents before them combined.
+And, yep, took on more debt, Obama and Biden than every other president, all 43 presidents before them combined.

-Uh and now what do we have?
+And now what do we have?

 Well, the president on January 20th just began his fourth year, three years in office.